russweas/russweas/README.md

 My current main project is [Hermod](https://github.com/hermodapp/api), my senior design project at The University of Alabama.
 The project is powered by Rust, PostgresDB, and Redis.

+I'm also working on [Healthcheck.rs](https://github.com/healthcheck-rs), a Rust microsite that can be used to monitor other website's uptime.

 ### Contact 🤝